munterfi/modeling-dialect-regions/README.md

 # Modeling Dialect Regions in German-speaking Switzerland
 Generating continuous spatial surfaces for the manifestations of various linguistic phenomena in the Swiss-German language.

 The aim of this project is to develop a new approach to model linguistic regions and their borders.
-In order to study the spatial distribution of linguistic phenomena, concepts from Geography and GIScience are applied on a linguistic data set, which was collected in the project 'Syntaktischer Atlas der deutschen Schweiz' (SADS) during the years 2000 till 2002.
+In order to study the spatial distribution of linguistic phenomena, concepts from Geography and GIScience are applied on a linguistic data set, which was collected in the project 'Syntactic Atlas of German-speaking Switzerland' (SADS) during the years 2000 till 2002.
 Techniques from machine learning, like the Support Vector Machine (SVM) and a spatial regularization of the classification map (MRF) are combined with other well-known geographic concepts (Tobler’s first law, hiking function and least cost paths) to create linguistic regions, which take the inherent spatial dependencies between the data points into account.
 Also a gravity model based index finds application to weight the linguistic influence of two neighbors on each other.

 The project is supervised by Curdin Derungs, head of the GISLab, a research group of the ‘Language and Space’ initiative at the University of Zurich.